 Template form + form instructions jurisdictions can adapt for use by building owners and code enforcement and verification officials for Zero Code Framework compliance.

 San Francisco is well on its way to having all large commercial buildings use only clean electricity thanks to a suite of state and local programs and policies that are making it easy and affordable for building owners to switch to 100% renewables.

 Thanks to innovative new zoning rules expected to be adopted in January 2023, new buildings in Boston will be largely carbon-free and powered by clean, renewable energy.
 Learn how Boston is using zoning to combat carbon emissions.

 For advocates and policymakers looking to enable local renewable energy procurement for buildings, it can be confusing to determine what policies and programs to advance.
-This guide introduces the ZCF and provides an overview demand-side renewable energy policy options and considerations to help determine an appropriate strategy for any community.
+This guide introduces the ZCF and provides an overview of demand-side renewable energy policy options and considerations to help determine an appropriate strategy for any community.

 Join Architecture 2030 and the Zero Code Network to hear first-hand accounts from two cities – Boston and San Francisco – that are now implementing ambitious building decarbonization plans leveraging renewable energy procurement.

 With the Zero Code Renewable Energy Procurement Framework jurisdictions can help their communities reap the benefits of putting people back to work after more than a year of job losses due to COVID-19, by requiring more energy efficient construction practices and local renewable energy production.
 Learn about the paybacks of powering buildings with locally-produced renewable energy, and read through examples of real-world projects that demonstrate constructing an energy-efficient building powered by clean energy can be both achievable and cost-effective.